joeattardi/tarjs/README.md

 ## `-C, --change`

-The directory to change into before adding the files to the tar archive.
+When creating (`-c`), this is the directory to change into before adding the files to the tar archive.
 This can also be thought of as the base directory for the specified files and directories.

+When extracting (`-x`), this is the directory to change into before extracing files from the tar archive.
+Note that this directory must exist before invoking `tarjs`.